jake-stacktrace/Sword/README.md

 // blah.foo now has a new instance of Foo.
 Or you can just do:
 Blah blah = SwordInjector.get(Blah.class);
 </pre>
-In order to create Foo, Foo must have members or a constructor marked with @Inject.
+In order to create Foo, Foo must have a constructor marked with @Inject or a default constructor.

 <pre>
 class Foo {
-  @Inject
-  public Foo() {
-  }
 }
 </pre>